elcicd/el-CICD-docs/README.md

 * Hotfix builds, promotions, and deployments into production
 * Incremental deployments into production
 * Staggered application release development development patterns

-This document is part of the el-CICD project, a CICD system for the OKD Container Platform Copyright (C) 2020 Evan "Hippy" Slatis

-el-CICD is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-el-CICD is distributed in the hope that it will be useful, but **WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE**.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

-This document is licensed under the Creative Commons Attribution 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 **TABLE OF CONTENTS**
 - [TOC]